fatnaoui/CP-Trees/README.md

   - no overlap -> when there is no intersection between the node range, then you return infinit, or 0 depends on the problem
   - Check the new code after adding the query function [Query code](https://github.com/fatnaoui/CP-Trees/blob/main/11-QueryTreeMIn.cpp)

 - Update -> if you wanna update an element in the array that's will end up by doing a change in the tree, you can do that by using recursion.
-Check the update implementation here [update function](https://github.com/fatnaoui/CP-Trees/blob/main/12-UpdateTreeMIn.cpp)
+Check the update implementation here [update function](https://github.com/fatnaoui/CP-Trees/blob/main/12-UpdateTreeMIn.cpp).
+The final code with [update range funcition](https://github.com/fatnaoui/CP-Trees/blob/main/13-UpdateRangeTreeMIn.cpp)
 - These three operations have in total (nlog(n)log(n)) in time comlexity
   - n -> for building
   - log(n) -> for queries